RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-tile/docs/10-style.md

 ### Focus

 {% alert title="Helpful tip" %}
-The Focus state has the same styles as the Hover state.
+The Focus state has the same styles as the Hover state, except for the arrow icon animation.
 {% endalert %}

 {% example palette="light",